All proceeds will go toward lead beneficiary PRC as well as other HIV/AIDS service organizations in the Bay Area.

 How can I promote AIDS Walk San Francisco to potential Team Members?

 We suggest: • Download and print additional tools. • Set up your team web page and send out an email to recruit Team Members.
-Remember, anyone can join your team. • Ask family and friends, or invite vendors, clients, and customers to raise money and walk with your team. • Request promotional materials for your team.
-Put up our cardboard display stands and posters (provided by AIDS Walk San Francisco) in cafeterias, near elevators, on community bulletin boards, and anywhere else you can with high foot traffic/visibility. • Form an AIDS Walk San Francisco committee.
+Remember, anyone can join your team. • Ask family and friends, or invite vendors, clients, and customers to raise money and attend the event with your team. • Form an AIDS Walk San Francisco committee.
 Encourage some co-workers to become Co-Leaders.
-Ask senior management to write an appeal to all employees urging them to register. • Hold an AIDS Awareness Day with a kick-off luncheon or brunch.
-Sign up Team Members at a registration table.
-An AIDS Walk representative can attend your event and help make it a success!
+Ask senior management to write an appeal to all employees urging them to register.

 If someone registered for the AIDS Walk as an individual, can they still join a team?